adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 const tasksManager = this.ui.tasks.verbose()
 ```

-After creating the tasks renderer, you add a new task by calling the `.add` method and perform the actual task work inside it.
+After creating the task renderer, you add a new task by calling the `.add` method and perform the actual task work inside it.
 Once done performing the task, you must call `task.complete` or `task.fail` to move to the next task in the queue.

 ```ts
 tasksManager